A bijection between edges of the Tur\'an graph and irreducible elements in the dominance order lattice: Abstract

 \section{Abstract}

 In this paper we build a bijection between the meet-irreducible elements of the lattice of the compositions of $n$ with parts in $[1,p]$ equipped with the dominance order, and the edges of the $(n,p)$-Tur\'an graph.
-Using this bijection, we then compute asymptotically the average value of some statistics on those meet-irreducible compositions.
+Using this bijection, we then compute asymptotically the average value of some statistics on those meet-irreducible compositions. \\[2mm] {\bf Keywords:} Tur\'an graph, bijection, dominance order, composition, meet-irreducible element.\\[2mm] {\bf 2020 Mathematics Subject Classification:} 05A19, 05C30, 06A07.